redbadger/crux/docs/src/part-2/shell/ios.md

 {{#include ../../../../examples/weather/apple/WeatherKit/Sources/WeatherKit/Core/http.swift}}
 ```

-`resolveHttp` starts a `Task` to run off the main actor, performs the request with `URLSession`, serialises the result, and calls `resolve(requestId:serialize:)`.
-That call is where things get interesting:
+`http(_:)` is `async` and returns an `HttpResult`.
+That's the whole contract — the operation declares that it is answered exactly once, with an `HttpResult`, so the method signature says so and the dispatcher does the resolving.
+There's no request id in sight and no `resolve` call to get wrong.
+Compare `render(_:)` above: a notification, so it returns nothing and is never resolved.

+What the dispatcher resolves *with* is the callback `Core` gave it at construction:

 ```swift
 {{#include ../../../../examples/weather/apple/WeatherKit/Sources/WeatherKit/Core/core.swift:resolve_helper}}
 ```

-It passes the bytes to the bridge and then loops over any **new** effect requests that came back.
+It hops to the main actor, passes the bytes to the bridge, and then loops over any **new** effect requests that came back.
 This is a direct consequence of `Command`'s async nature: a command written with `.await` points produces its next effect only after the previous one is resolved.
 The shell has to keep processing until the command's task finishes.

-The other effect handlers follow the same shape — run the work, serialise the response, call `resolve(requestId:serialize:)`.
+The other effect handlers follow the same shape — one method per operation, returning that operation's output.
+The timer ones are worth a glance: `timeNotifyAfter` waits out the duration and returns the `TimerId`, while `timeClear` is a *notification* — it cancels the pending `Timer` and returns nothing.
+Resolving a cleared timer afterwards would hand the core an id it no longer knows about.

 ## Views driven by the ViewModel